scientific-python/cookie/docs/pages/guides/docs.md

 ### .readthedocs.yaml

-In order to use <https://readthedocs.org> to build, host, and preview your documentation, you must have a `.reathedocs.yml` file
-{% include rr.html id="RTD100" %} like this:
+In order to use <https://readthedocs.org> to build, host, and preview your documentation, you must have a `.reathedocs.yml` file {% rr RTD100 %} like this:

 ```yaml
 # Read the Docs configuration file